Myriad-Dreamin/tinymist/docs/overview.typ

   A _Hover_ request is taken as example of that events.

-  A global unique `LspActor` takes the event and mutates a global server state.
+  A global unique `LspActor` takes the event and _mutates_ a global server state by the event.
 If the event requires some additional code analysis, it is converted into an analysis request, #link("https://github.com/search?q=repo%3AMyriad-Dreamin/tinymist%20CompilerQueryRequest&type=code")[```rs struct CompilerQueryRequest```], and pushed to the actors owning compiler resources.
-Otherwise, `LspActor` responds to the event according to its state.
+Otherwise, `LspActor` responds to the event directly.
 Obviously, the _Hover_ on code request requires code analysis.

-  The `CompileServerActor`s are created for each workspace and main entries (files/documents) in workspaces.
+  The `CompileServerActor`s are created for workspaces and main entries (files/documents) in workspaces.
 When a compiler query is coming, a subset of that actors will take it and give project-specific responses, combining into a final concluded LSP response.
 Some analysis requests even require rendering features, and those requests will be pushed to the actors owning rendering resources.
 If you enable the periscope feature, a `Hover` on content request requires rendering on documents.

   The `RenderActor`s don't do compilations, but own project-specific rendering cache.
-They are designed for rendering docuemnt in _low latency_.
+They are designed for rendering documents in _low latency_.
 This is the last sink of `Hover` requests.
 A `RenderActor` will receive an additional compiled `Document` object, and render the compiled frames in needed.
 After finishing rendering, a response attached with the rendered picture is sent to the LSP response channel intermediately.

 / Multi-level Analysis: The most critical features are lsp functions, built on the #link("https://github.com/Myriad-Dreamin/tinymist/tree/main/crates/tinymist-query")[tinymist-query] crate.
-To achieve low latency, functions are classified into different levels of analysis.
+To achieve higher concurrency, functions are classified into different levels of analysis.
   // + `query_token_cache` – `TokenRequest` – locks and accesses token cache.
   + `query_source` – `SyntaxRequest` – locks and accesses a single source unit.
   + `query_world` – `SemanticRequest` – locks and accesses multiple source units.